Reveal the Red: Exploring the Chemistry of Red Flower Pigments

 - If you accidentally transfer pigment to an area that is away from the origin, prepare a new strip of paper as you did in the "Cutting and Making the Paper Strips" section and repeat steps 4b-e in the "Performing Paper Chromatography on the Paper Strips" section.

-- Tip: Only prepare one strip with sample at a time so that the sample does not dry out.
+- Note Only prepare one strip with sample at a time so that the sample does not dry out.
+Otherwise, the pigment separation will not work.

-Complete the setup as shown in Figure 3 and let the solvent rise up the strip (by capillary action) until the solvent front is about 2 cm from the top and then remove the strip from the solvent.
-Check on the strip and the solvent front every 5 to 10 minutes - if you let it run too long the dye may run off the strip and become distorted.
+- Let the solvent rise up the strip (by capillary action) until the solvent front is about 2 cm from the top and then remove the strip from the solvent.
+Check on the strip and the solvent front every 5 to 10 minutes—if you let it run too long the pigments may run off the strip and become distorted.

 - Use a pencil to mark the solvent front.